 "Steeped in the obsolete language of revolutionary art," The New York Times said Jim Finn's films "often play like unearthed artifacts from an alternate universe."
 His movies have been called "Utopian comedies" and "trompe l'oeil films".
-Born in 1968, he lives, teaches and raises small humans in Brooklyn.
+Born in 1968, he teaches in Brooklyn.

 GRANTS, AWARDS, DISTINCTIONS